 The Bottom Line

-While we have faith in Jesus to help relieve us from the burden of need or debt, there is also the burden of wealth, for it is difficult for the rich man to experience God's presence.
-It is difficult if he becomes attached to his wealth, placing more value in money as a material object, forgetting that it is just a small part of God's unlimited abundance.
+While we trust in Jesus to help relieve us from the burden of need or debt, there is also the burden of wealth, for it is difficult for the rich man to experience God's love.
+It is difficult if he becomes attached to his wealth, seeing the value in money merely as a means to material ends, forgetting that it is just a small part of a natural abundance that is of God.
 The rich man worries about losing his wealth.
 He may even fall in love with it so much that he never seems to have enough.
-So as it may be difficult for him to live in the light of God's love, it is still very possible, because as we know, all things are possible with God.
+So as it may be difficult for him to live in the light of God's love, we know that with God all things are possible.

 We are asked not to love money.
-We are reminded of this in Paul's familiar phrase, something about the love of money being a root to all kinds of bad things.
-Money itself is not bad; it is the love of money that gets us into trouble.
-We are also asked by Jesus not to worry.
-Whether we are in need or we are wealthy we can live in God's presence when we accept the gifts, including abundance, and use them with loving care.
+We are reminded of this in Paul's familiar phrase, something about the love of money being a root to all kinds of not so good things.
+Money itself is not a bad thing; it is the love of money that gets us into trouble.
+But there is no need to fear because whether we are in need or we are wealthy we can live in God's presence when we accept the gifts, including abundance, and use them with loving care.
 We do not worry; we give.
 We pass along all that we receive, and we do so with love.

 Some have taken a vow of poverty, and they are still clothed and fed, while others have chosen to give their way out of debt, finding that all they give is returned to them many times over.
 May we all do these things to some degree whenever we give, giving from the bottom of our hearts.

-The bottom line is that our daily bread is the good news of God's gifts of grace and love, healing and forgiveness, and of God's unlimited, unlimited giving.
+The bottom line is that our daily bread is the good news of God's love; it is the good news of God's unlimited, unlimited giving.

 All Bible passages are from The New International Version.

-This article reflects my own thoughts regarding the Bible passages that I mention, and is not intended to refute any traditional interpretations or any beliefs based on them.
+This article reflects my own thoughts regarding the Bible passages that I mention, and is not intended to contradict any traditional interpretations or any beliefs based on them.

 © 2012 Paul K Francis